This topic describes how to create an ACK managed cluster for heterogeneous computing in the Container Service for Kubernetes (ACK) console.

 - Confirm Password: Enter the password again.

-- If you select Add Existing Instance, make sure that you have created ECS instances in the region where the cluster is deployed.
-Then, set Operating System, Logon Type, and Key Pair based on the preceding description.
+- If you select Add Existing Instance, you must select ECS instances that are deployed in the specified region.
+Then, set the Operating System, Logon Type, and Key Pair parameters based on the preceding description.

 - If you select Create Instance, you must set the parameters as described in the following table.